Updated: Apr 15, 2022

 What's the difference between natural and organic products?

-Natural product contains ingredients from plants-based and nature and are minimally processed.
+Natural product contains ingredients from plants-based and nature and is minimally processed.

 However, an ingredient’s source does not determine its safety.
 For example, many plants, whether or not they are organically grown, contain substances that may be toxic or allergenic.